US Health Division Team

 - Formal training in Computer Science or related disciplines, including through a degree program or dedicated training program

-- Experience with systems integration and/or database management
+- Experience with systems integration and/or databases

 - 100% employer-sponsored medical insurance paired with a generous Health Reimbursement Account (HRA) fund